rudymatela/udge/README.md

 	You will have to re-run `udge-update-all-problem-htmls` every time you add or edit a problem description so HTML files are updated.

-4. set the following on `udge` user crontab with `sudo -u udge crontab -e`
+4. set the following on `udge` user's crontab with `sudo -u udge crontab -e`

 		* * * * * /usr/local/bin/udge-pick-and-judge
 		* * * * * /usr/local/bin/udge-update-all-user-htmls